pepkit/pepspec/docs/looper/developer-tutorial/writing-a-pipeline-interface.md

         sample_name:
           type: string
           description: "Name of the sample"
+          minLength: 1 # set a minimum length required for this required attribute
         file_path:
           type: string
           description: "Path to the input file to count"
+          minLength: 1 # set a minimum length required for this required attribute
         area_type:
           type: string
           description: "Name of the components of the country"
+          minLength: 1 # set a minimum length required for this required attribute
       required:
         - sample_name
         - file_path